Israeli-occupied territories: Palestinian views

 Al Haq, an independent Palestinian human rights organization based in Ramallah in the West Bank and an affiliate of the International Commission of Jurists, has asserted that "As noted in Article 27 of the Vienna Convention on the Law of Treaties, 'a party may not invoke the provisions of its internal law as justification for its failure to perform a treaty'.
 As such, Israeli reliance on local law does not justify its violations of its international legal obligations".
 Further, the Palestinian mission to the U.N. has argued that:

 it is of no relevance whether a State has a monist or a dualist approach to the incorporation of international law into domestic law.
 A position dependent upon such considerations contradicts Article 18 of the Vienna Convention on the Law of Treaties of 1969 which states that: "a state is obliged to refrain from acts which would defeat the object and purposes of a treaty when it has undertaken an act expressing its consent thereto."
 The Treaty, which is substantially a codification of customary international law, also provides that a State "may not invoke the provisions of its internal law as justification for its failure to perform a treaty" (Art.
 27).

 Israeli views

 The Israeli government maintains that according to international law the West Bank status is that of disputed territories.

 The question is important given if the status of "occupied territories" has a bearing on the legal duties and rights of Israel toward those.
 Hence it has been discussed in various forums including the UN.

+Israel justifies its control over the territories by citing Jewish presence beginning in biblical times, Jordan's prior illegal occupation and initiation of the 1967 war, and security needs due to its small borders and hostile neighbors.
+Israel states that the territories' final status should be decided through negotiations.